donewiththedollar/directionalscalper/README.md

 ### Setting up the bot
  1. Create `config.json` from `config.example.json` in /configs directory
  2. Enter exchange_api_key and exchange_api_secret
  3. Check/fill all other options.
-For telegram see below
+For telegram/discord see below

  ### Setting up Telegram alerts
  1. Get token from botfather after creating new bot, send a message to your new bot